rohanp/StockPile/README.md

-An app to make stock predictions based on social media statistics from businesses (incomplete).
-Built during PilotDC hackathon.
+An app to make stock predictions based on social media statistics (just Twitter so far) from businesses.
+Built during the PilotDC hackathon, Spring 2014 (incomplete).